FasterPy: An LLM-based Code Execution Efficiency Optimization Framework: Approach

 \subsection{Code Preprocessing}

 In practice, source code often exists within a complex contextual environment.
 The execution behavior of a function depends not only on its internal structure, but also on external factors such as global variables, class members, and calls to other functions.
-As a result, providing the function alone as input to the LLM may fail to capture its actual execution semantics, thereby negatively impacting the quality of optimization.
+Consequently, directly providing only the target function as input to the LLM may fail to capture its actual execution semantics, while using the entire source file may introduce excessive irrelevant information.
+Such noisy or unrelated content can negatively affect both semantic understanding and subsequent optimization quality.
+Since the effectiveness of our framework ultimately depends on the quality of the input provided to knowledge base retrieval and code generation, an appropriate preprocessing strategy is necessary to preserve execution-relevant information while reducing unnecessary complexity.

-To address this issue, our preprocessing step follows the intuition of human engineers: it retains the body of the target function while preserving as much of its essential context as possible, such as related variables and invoked functions.
+Our preprocessing step follows the intuition of human engineers: it retains the body of the target function while preserving as much of its essential context as possible, such as related variables and invoked functions.
 Meanwhile, Cho et al. have shown that the performance of LLMs tends to degrade as the input sequence length increases~\cite{Cho2014OnTP}.
 In addition, excessively long or redundant inputs may also trigger hallucinations in LLMs~\cite{Barkley2024InvestigatingTR}, leading to unrealistic or unreasonable optimization outputs.
 Since our framework ultimately relies on an LLM for code optimization, it is important to limit the input length while retaining essential context.
 Therefore, beyond preserving the necessary contextual information, one of the key responsibilities of the preprocessing step is to control the complexity and length of the input code.

 Based on the above considerations, our preprocessing step proceeds as follows.
 To illustrate the process, we provide an example of how the code evolves through each step.
 The original source code is shown in Figure~\ref{fig: original source code}.